ssuryanarayanan/Qi-Docs/docs/Overview.md

 Creating one or more types which define the structure of data is done by defining a QiType object and sending it to Qi via the [*GetOrCreateType( )*](https://qi-docs.readthedocs.org/en/latest/QiTypes/#getorcreatetype) method.

 There are a wide variety of QiType data properties including lists, arrays and enumerations.
-For a full list of supported data types refer to [QiTypes](https://qi-docs.readthedocs.org/en/latest/QiTypes/).
+For additional information including a full list of supported data types refer to [QiTypes](https://qi-docs.readthedocs.org/en/latest/QiTypes/).

 This example creates a simple type:
 ```